HomeBoss is a software project adapted from the AddressBook-Level3 project created by the SE-EDU initiative.

 Currently, inputting a negative value or zero for some numerical parameters that requires a positive integer simply

-states "Invalid Command Format"
+states "Invalid Command Format".
+The error message

-should be more specific and state "Please enter a positive integer that is more than 0 and less than 2147483648."
+should be more specific and state "Please enter a positive integer that is more than 0 and less than 2147483648.".

-For all use cases below, the System is HomeBoss
+For all use cases below, the System is HomeBoss and the Actor is the user, unless specified

 otherwise.